jawa-the-hutt/vuepress-auth0/README.md

 Vuepress-Auth0 is a Vuepress plugin that will allow you to integreate the [Auth0](https://auth0.com/) Identity as a Service platform with Vuepress.
 This will allow you to essentially secure all or parts of your Vuepress website behind user authentication.
 You can even secure specific pages/routes based on user roles.

+If the user is not authorized to view a page/route, then by default they will be sent to the built in `/404` page.
+You can customize a page to show the user when they are not authorized.
+Details are near the end of this document.
+Also, it must be noted that currently there is **NOT** a way to hide pages in the Navbar or Sidebar if the user is not authorized to view them.
+They will know the link is there, but when they try and navigate to it, they will get the unauthorized behavior just described.
+Feel free to submit a PR if you have an idea on how this can happen.

 ## Quick Start

 ```shell